-Three offers unlimited data on a range of price plans in the UK with inclusive personal hotspot and international roaming.
+Three offers unlimited data on a range of plans with inclusive roaming, personal hotspot and 5G coverage at no extra cost.

 In this article, we’ll review the unlimited data offering from Three in the UK.
-We’ll start by looking at the features of Three’s unlimited data price plan, including any fair usage limits and the TrafficSense policy.
-We’ll then look at the multiple ways you can get unlimited data, before reviewing the coverage you can expect and how to keep your existing phone number.
+We’ll start by looking at the features of Three’s unlimited data price plan and at the multiple ways you’re able to get access to it.
+We’ll then compare Three’s unlimited data plan to rival mobile networks before looking at the coverage you can expect on the service.
+Finally, we’ll look at how you can keep your existing phone number when moving from another mobile network to Three.

 - 1 Unlimited Data on Three